emvaugh2/Linux-RedHat-Study-Notes/README.md

 Bash Labs
 Lab 1 - Using Bash to Write a Backup Script
 Here's the script I wrote.
 I didn't look at the guide for this.
-I just experimented until I got the write one.
+I just experimented until I got the right one.
 I didn't even use Chat GPT.

 #!/bin/bash